DigitalCommons is Hamline's open access institutional repository of scholarly content

 As part of the Hamline community, you have borrowing privileges at the following libriaries:

-When you are off-campus, you will need to enter your Hamline username and password to access materials in our licensed databases.
-This is the same login and password you use for your Blackboard course and for your Hamline computer.
+When you are off-campus, you will need to enter your Hamline username and passphrase to access materials in our licensed databases.
+This is the same login and passphrase you use for your Canvas course and for your Hamline computer.
+Remember to use yourloginXX and NOT

 We provide access to materials, in print and online, that support student research in the disciplines taught at Hamline.
 As publishing models--and scholarship itself--change with advances in technology, we continue to explore new ways to do this.
 For example, academic libraries are buying less, leasing/subscribing more, and even piloting other ways of providing content to our communities, such as Patron Driven Acquisition.